insin/DOMBuilder/docs/index.rst

 .. versionadded:: 1.3

-`jQuery`_ >= 1.4 is required to take care of cross-browser issues creating DOM Elements and provide improved object detection for functions which take flexible arguments.
+* `jQuery`_ >= 1.4 is required to take care of cross-browser issues creating
+  DOM Elements, among other things.

 .. _`jQuery`: http://jquery.com

 Introduction
 ------------

-DOMBuilder takes some of the pain out of programatically creating HTML in JavaScript.

-Usually, this involves copious amounts of creating DOM Elements with ``document.createElement()`` and putting them in place with ``appendChild()`` and friends, or lots of ``String`` wrangling if you're generating HTML text for use with ``innerHTML``.

-DOMBuilder's element creation functions give you a more declarative, compact API to work with when creating content in code, while cross-browser issues are taken care of by jQuery behind the scenes.
+DOMBuilder takes some of the pain out of programatically creating DOM Elements and HTML in JavaScript, providing element creation functions which give you a more declarative, compact API to work with when creating content in code, while cross-browser DOM issues are taken care of by jQuery behind the scenes.

 To get started, use :js:func:`DOMBuilder.apply` to add element creation functions to a context object.